Graphic design: Applications

 Graphic design can have many applications, from road signs to technical schematics and reference manuals.
 It is often used in branding products and elements of company identity such as logos, colors, packaging, labelling and text.

 From scientific journals to news reporting, the presentation of opinions and facts is often improved with graphics and thoughtful compositions of visual information – known as information design.
 With the advent of the web, information designers with experience in interactive tools are increasingly used to illustrate the background to news stories.
-Information design can include Data and information visualization, which involves using programs to interpret and form data into a visually compelling presentation, and can be tied in with information graphics.
+Information design can include Data and information visualization, which involves using programs to interpret and present data in a visually compelling way, and can be tied to information graphics.

 Skills

 A graphic design project may involve the creative presentation of existing text, ornament, and images.

-The "process school" is concerned with communication; it highlights the channels and media through which messages are transmitted and by which senders and receivers encode and decode these messages.
-The semiotic school treats a message as a construction of signs which through interaction with receivers, produces meaning; communication as an agent.
+The "process school" is concerned with communication; it highlights the channels and media through which messages are transmitted and the ways senders and receivers encode and decode them.
+The semiotic school treats a message as a construction of signs which, through interaction with receivers, produces meaning; communication as an agent.

 Typography

 Typography includes type design, modifying type glyphs and arranging type.
 Type glyphs (characters) are created and modified using illustration techniques.
 Type arrangement is the selection of typefaces, point size, tracking (the space between all characters used), kerning (the space between two specific characters) and leading (line spacing).
+In typography fonts of different size can be easily made in such a way that the font smaller from the largest font size will be 1.618 times small, i.e., divide the larger size with 1.618 to make the size smaller.

 Typography is performed by typesetters, compositors, typographers, graphic artists, art directors, and clerical workers.
 Until the digital age, typography was a specialized occupation.
 Certain fonts communicate or resemble stereotypical notions.
-For example, the 1942 Report is a font which types text akin to a typewriter or a vintage report.
+For example, the 1942 Report is a font that types text akin to a typewriter or a vintage report.